Dear Friends and neighbors,

 Policy and Research Director

 Christian Gaston is a native Oregonian.
-He was born in St. Johns, but has lived in a handful of areas within the Portland-metro area.
+He was born in north Portland, but has lived in a handful of areas within the Portland-metro area.
 He graduated from Sandy High School and attended Portland State University to study English.

 Currently, Christian is the policy and research director for Chair Kafoury's staff.
 His job entails gathering information on systems and policies and suggesting improvements based on the evidence.